Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability

-\paragraph{Base objects of bounded size} The implementation $\m{A}^*$ (Figure~\ref{figure-A-star}) and the verifier $\m{V}_\m{O}$ (Figure~\ref{fig-verifier-RV}) use shared object of unbounded size.
+The implementation $\m{A}^*$ (Figure~\ref{figure-A-star}) and the verifier $\m{V}_\m{O}$ (Figure~\ref{fig-verifier-RV}) use shared object of unbounded size.
 This unrealistic assumption can be removed by representing sets as linked lists.
-For $\m{A}^*$, each entry in the shared memory $N$ contains the first node of a single linked list with the items in the set of the process associated to that entry.
-Every time a process adds an item to its set, it creates a new node, links it to the first node of the list (which then becomes the second node) and then writes the new node in its entry of the array.
+For $\m{A}^*$, each entry in $N$ contains the first node of a single linked list with the items in the set of the process associated to that entry.
+Every time a process adds an item to its set, it creates a new node, links it to the first node of the list (which then becomes the second node) and then writes the new node in its entry in $N$.
 A snapshot operation in $\m{A}^*$ now returns a vector of positions in the linked lists, hence the elements in the sets in the snapshot are the nodes that are accesible from the positions.
 The sets in $\m{V}_\m{O}$ can be represented in the same~way.